 Now on to the Facts!

 1.)
-The chinchilla is a crepuscular (active around dusk/dawn) nocturnal rodent.
+The chinchilla is a crepuscular (active at dusk and dawn) and nocturnal (active at night) rodent.

 2.)
-There are only two types of chinchillas living today, thanks to over hunting, the short tailed and the long tailed chinchilla.
+There are only 2 types of chinchillas living today, thanks to over hunting, the short tailed and the long tailed chinchilla.

 3.)
 Chinchillas are named after the Chincha people in South America.
 These people would wear fur coats made from chinchillas.